France’s Digital Minister Mounir Mahjoubi on upcoming digital policies

 The law “confidence for the digital economy” of 2014 already deals with the responsibilities of the hosting company and the editing company.
 We already have a powerful tool, because some other countries don’t have that.

 Today, we discovered the limits, including when it comes to fake news, harassment and insults.
-Some associations are very demanding, associations against homophobia, islamophobia, antisemitism… There are victims that don’t understand why harassing content remains online after multiple reports.
+Some associations are very demanding, associations against homophobia, Islamophobia, antisemitism… There are victims that don’t understand why harassing content remains online after multiple reports.

 We have areas of success, on terrorism for example — President Macron reminded this.
 We ask them to go even further and delete content within an hour of being reported.
 And this seems to find consensus and no one is against this.